- Public Affairs Section Alumni Annual Program Statement

 - Official permission letters, if required for program activities

-All organizations applying for grants (NOT individuals) must obtain the following registrations.
-All are free of charge:
+All organizations applying for grants (except individuals) must obtain these registrations, all of which are free of charge:

 - NCAGE/CAGE code